0xyieldstream/docs/adapters.md

 **Registering Adapters**:

-- Once developed, adapters can be submitted for inclusion in the Yieldstream Registry, making them available for use by all vault deployers.
+- Once developed, adapters can be submitted for inclusion in the Yieldstream registry, making them available for use by all vault deployers.

 ### Benefits of Yieldstream Adapters